Chelsea Krost: Spokesperson and philanthropy

-Chelsea sat on the board of Cosmopolitan Magazine as a Millennial board member and has promoted many notable brands such as Intel and MasterCard.
+Chelsea sat on the board of Cosmopolitan Magazine as a Millennial board member and has promoted brands such as Intel and MasterCard.

 In 2009, Krost became a spokesperson for U by Kotex, publishing six blogs for the organization from January 2010 through October 2013 on a variety of subjects about gynecological education and well-being.
 As U by Kotex spokesperson, Krost traveled to Nairobi, Africa in 2009 to educate young women about sanitary hygiene products and the importance of staying in school.
 She delivered feminine hygiene products to the HEART Freedom for Girls Program and the Nyumbani Children's Home.
 The 10-day journey was documented for CBS and Fox News affiliates in Florida through a four-part special called "Mission to Africa."
 Since then, Krost has been a part of mission trips to Peru, Joplin Missouri, and South Africa serving an educational role for young women.
-In addition, she volunteers her time with SOS Children's Villages, Girls for a Change, The Unicorn Foundation, Africa Heart, and Dream Sponsors, Inc.
+In addition, she volunteers her time with SOS Children's Villages, Girls For A Change, The Unicorn Foundation, Africa Heart, and Dream Sponsors, Inc.